 Lane splitting is the dangerous practice of moving between lanes of vehicles that are moving in the same direction but may be stopped or are moving slower than the motorcycle moving between them.
 Lane splitting is also referred to as lane sharing, white lining, filtering or white-striping and it is illegal in most states.
 According to the Illinois Motorcycle Operator Manual, “ automobiles and motorcycles need a full lane to operate safely and, therefore, lane sharing is usually prohibited.”
 Regardless of whether lane spitting is prohibited or not, it is a risky practice than can increase the chances of an accident occurring.

-The Chicago motorcycle accident attorneys at Ankin Law Offices are familiar with lane splitting and other motorcycle laws and we will advise you regarding your legal rights and remedies following a motorcycle accident involving lane splitting.
+The Chicago motorcycle accident attorneys at Ankin Law are familiar with lane splitting and other motorcycle laws and we will advise you regarding your legal rights and remedies following a motorcycle accident involving lane splitting.

 Liability for accidents caused when a motorcyclist is lane splitting depends a great deal on whether or not lane splitting is illegal in that state.
 Most states prohibit lane splitting but the laws of each state vary on the specific practices that are illegal, only California allows lane splitting.